6

 1. Our Children's Allergies

-This gardening project, while at first recreational, quickly grew into a serious endeavor for us.
+After we found out our children had severe food allergies, this gardening project, quickly grew into a serious endeavor for us.
 We were desperately trying to search for alternative sources of organically grown, nutrient-dense produce.
+The food they were not allergic to.

 We thought, there must be something wrong with the commercial food that we were buying.
 Especially, the food that was not organic.